luckyluke1976/cybersecurity-portfolio/GRC/02-statement-of-applicability/README.md

 ## Next step in the portfolio

-➡️ Deliverable 02 — Risk Assessment & Risk Register
+➡️ Deliverable 03 — Control mapping